Why Credit Unions Are Different

 Credit unions live by the philosophy of "People Helping People.”

-Credit unions across the country are committed to their communities, offering financial services to underserved populations, engaging youth in financial education, and returning profits to their
+Credit unions across the country are committed to their communities, offering financial services to underserved populations, engaging youth in financial education, and returning profits to their members.

 How Credit Unions Protect Your Money